kaimallea/zepto-fluid-carousel/README.md

 	  </ul>
 	</div>

-And the following code would convert it into a carouse:
+And the following code would convert it into a carousel:

 `$('.viewport').carousel();`